Cavalry Primary School

 Eyrescroft Primary School

-Eyrescroft Primary School is a two form entry school and we are proud to be part of the Elliot Foundation Academy Trust; where children believe they can because teachers know they can”.
+Eyrescroft Primary School is proud to be part of the Elliot Foundation Academy Trust; where children believe they can because teachers know they can”.
 This partnership enables our pupils, parents and staff to benefit from both established local and national links.
 We are a vibrant, multicultural school with strong ties to the community.
 Eyrescroft is situated in the heart of North Bretton in Peterborough.

 We believe that the best interests of the children should be at the heart of every decision that we make in our school.
 Our aim is to always inspire our children, ensure they achieve their very best and celebrate their success.
 We strive to achieve this aim by having high expectations of all members of our school community, strong pastoral care and an aspirational focus on raising achievement.